syncfusion-content/js-api-docs/api/js/ejReportDesigner.md

 # ejReportDesigner

-Report Designer allows to design the report that can be published in the Report Server or downloaded in the local physical path.
+Report Designer allows to design the report that can be published in the Server or downloaded in the local physical path.

 #### Syntax